antvis/G2/README.md

 // Instantiate a new chart.
 const chart = new Chart({
   container: 'container',
-  theme: 'classic',
 });

 // Specify visualization.
 chart
   .interval()                   // Create an interval mark and add it to the chart.
   .data(data)                   // Bind data for this mark.
   .encode('x', 'genre')         // Assign genre column to x position channel.
-  .encode('y', 'sold'); // Assign sold column to y position channel.
+  .encode('y', 'sold')          // Assign sold column to y position channel.
+  .encode('color', 'genre');    // Assign genre column to color channel.

 // Render visualization.
 chart.render();